Brazil–Russia relations

-According to a 2017 Pew Global Attitudes Project survey, 35% of Brazilians have a favorable view of Russia, with 36% expressing an unfavorable view.
+According to a 2017 report by the Pew Global Attitudes Project, 35% of Brazilians have a favorable view of Russia, while 36% expressed an unfavorable view.

-Country comparison
+Both Brazil and Russia are members of BRICS, a group of major emerging economies which prior to 1 January 2024 included Brazil, Russia, India, China, and South Africa.
+After 1 January it now also includes Egypt, Ethiopia, Iran and the United Arab Emirates, and from 6 January 2025 Indonesia as well.

 History

-The first diplomatic relations between Brazil and Russia started on October 3, 1828, being the first South American country with which Russia formalized ties.
+Diplomatic relations between Brazil and Russia were initiated on 3 October 1828, making Brazil the first South American and first Latin American country with formalized tied to Russia.
 In 1876, the Emperor of Brazil, Dom Pedro II, paid a private visit to Russia.

-The diplomatic relations were interrupted twice: in 1917, after the October Revolution (being reestablished on April 2, 1945) and in 1947 due to the right-wing government of the military Eurico Gaspar Dutra (reestablished in 1961, during the government of Jânio Quadros).
+The diplomatic relations were interrupted twice: in 1917, after the October Revolution (being re-established on 2 April 1945), and in 1947 due to the right-wing government of the Field Marshal Eurico Gaspar Dutra (re-established in 1961, during the government of Jânio Quadros).

-Brazil maintained a neutral, but distant, relationship with the Soviet Union during the Cold War.
+Brazil maintained a neutral but distant relationship with the Soviet Union during the Cold War.
 Their bilateral relations were limited to commercial trade and cooperation agreements of minimal importance.
 In 1988, José Sarney made the first official visit of a Brazilian Head of State to the USSR.

 With the fall of the Soviet Union and the subsequent birth of the Russian Federation, talks between the two nations increased.
-Brazil was one of the first countries to recognize the Russian Federation as the legal successor of the Soviet Union (December 26, 1991).
+Brazil was one of the first countries to recognize the Russian Federation as the legal successor of the Soviet Union (26 December 1991).
 In 1994, Celso Amorim made the first official visit of a Brazilian Foreign Minister to Russia.

 Since then, bilateral relations between Russia and Brazil have been characterized by the positive dynamics of political contacts at all levels.
-In 1997 the Russian-Brazilian Commission of High Level of Cooperation (CAN) was created, headed by the Head of Government of the Russian Federation and the Vice-President of the Federative Republic of Brazil and regulated by the Brazil-Russia Cooperation Treaty, signed on November 21, 1997.
+In 1997 the Russian-Brazilian Commission of High Level of Cooperation (CAN) was created, headed by the Head of Government of the Russian Federation and the Vice-President of the Federative Republic of Brazil and regulated by the Brazil-Russia Cooperation Treaty, signed on 21 November 1997.
 Its operational mechanism is the Intergovernmental Cooperation Commission (CIC).

-In June 2000 the two countries signed the Basic Agreement on partnership relations.
+In June 2000, the two countries signed the Basic Agreement on partnership relations.
 In 2001, a high-level committee headed by then Vice-President of Brazil Marco Maciel, and then Prime minister of Russia Mikhail Kasyanov, established several long-term bilateral treaties, initiating a strategic partnership between the two countries, and creating the Brazilian-Russian Governmental Commission.
-In 2002, President Fernando Henrique Cardoso made an official visit to Russia, when the "Strategic Partnership" between the two countries was celebrated.
-The following year, Minister of Foreign Affairs Igor Ivanov visited Brazil.
+In 2002, President Fernando Henrique Cardoso made an official visit to Russia when the "Strategic Partnership" between the two countries was celebrated.
+The following year, the Minister of Foreign Affairs Igor Ivanov visited Brazil.